 - The impact on post-closing debt service coverage

 Lenders are less concerned with maximizing owner income and more focused on ensuring the business can comfortably service debt while remaining operationally stable.
 Compensation that is out of line with industry norms or unsupported by cash flow raises immediate red flags.
+Lenders also compare compensation assumptions against call volume, operational responsibilities, and overall business profitability during underwriting.

 Where Problems Often Arise